Tag Archive for: Fat

 At the base of the saguaro are 4 drip emitters.

 Cactus do like a good drink of water once a month during dry, summer months and a dedicated drip-line can provide that.
-When the summer rains arrive, turn off off the water.
+When the summer rains arrive, turn off off the water irrigation.
 In fall, winter and spring, your saguaro does not need any supplemental water.

 *Keep in mind that they survive on natural rainfall out in the desert.

-For the saguaro above, it is obvious from the size of the saguaro and the cracks, that the drip irrigation is probably being turned on too often.
+Clearly the saguaro above is demonstrating overwatering.
+From the size of the saguaro and the cracks, that the drip irrigation is being turned on too often.

 how to grow Saguaro cacti

-The other 2 Saguaro cacti on the property also are being overwatered.
+The other 2 Saguaro cacti on the property are also overwatered.
 They are too ‘fat’.
+Saguaros are beautiful, but they can be challenging when planted in suburban communities.

 The Desert Botanical Garden has an excellent article on how to grow Saguaro cacti, including how much, if any, water they need.